heterosexual couple kissing on a boat dealing with honeymoon cystitis.

 Treatment for honeymoon cystitis

-Cystitis can usually be treated quickly with an online visit, like Allina Health Everyday Online.
+Cystitis can usually be treated quickly with an online visit, like Allina Health Virtual Care.
 This is especially convenient if symptoms start after clinic hours or over the weekend, since online visits have 24-hour access.
 Once your doctor confirms cystitis, he or she will likely prescribe antibiotics to clear up the infection.
 In very painful cases, a short-term pain reliever may be prescribed.
 I advise women to abstain from sex until the infection clears up.

 How to avoid contracting cystitis